Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Experiments

-\textbf{\texttt{DOTS} outperforms online data selection method based on external difficulty labels.} We compare \texttt{DOTS} with an online data selection baseline that relies on external difficulty annotations (\textit{e.g.,} annotated by GPT-4o), where training questions are selected at different stages based on static difficulty labels, gradually shifting from easier to harder questions over time.
-Results in Appendix~\ref{sec:app_case_study} show that \texttt{DOTS} consistently outperforms this baseline.
-Moreover, such methods require expensive external labeling and offer limited adaptability, as they typically follow hand-crafted curricula that demand extensive manual design and tuning.
-In contrast, by leveraging adaptive difficulty, \texttt{DOTS} automatically adjusts to the model’s learning progress without relying on external supervision, enabling more scalable and efficient training.
+\textbf{\texttt{DOTS} outperforms online data selection method based on external difficulty labels.} We compare \texttt{DOTS} with an online data selection baseline that relies on external difficulty annotations (\textit{e.g.,} annotated by GPT-4o-mini), where training questions are selected at different stages based on static difficulty labels, gradually shifting from easier to harder questions over time.